finnensley/flashcards/my-react-app/README.md

 # each card opens on its own page with back/next buttons

 # build backend server, Node.js Express to connect JS Postgres Database, did this but already had Go server and did not need.
 Still used both to check that they worked.

+# use buttons for answer choices beneath cards, when click answer card flips to back.